Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 ## Reset BMC

-This will reset the BMC to factory resets - including reseting the BMC username and password.
+This will reset the BMC to factory resets - including resetting the BMC username and password.
 *Only do this if required!*

 Before BMC firmware update (`ncn#`):